-This issue is addressed in the revised guidelines by changing the focus to require checks on promotional licence holders' certified suppliers and sources instead of individual products.
-Trademark service providers (TSPs) can determine whether the certified suppliers/sources are sufficient, based on an internal risk assessment to identify the likelihood of uncertified products being promoted.
-If the risk assessment is not satisfactory, the TSP can request additional proof of certification and FSC claims, such as purchase documentation.
+This issue is addressed in the revised guidelines by allowing Trademark service providers (TSPs) to determine whether detailed itemise or spot checks are required based on an internal risk assessment to identify the likelihood of uncertified products being promoted.
+If the risk assessment is not satisfactory, the TSP can request risk mitigation steps such as requesting additional proof of labelling.